 The shipments of fuel oil or equivalent (i.e., steel products to renovate aging power plants) assistance were to happen on an "action for action" basis, as North Korea made progress on the second phase steps (nuclear disablement at Yongbyon and declaration of nuclear facilities and activities).
 An October 2007 joint statement on "Second-Phase Actions" confirmed these commitments.
 The shipments of 1 million tons (MT) of heavy fuel oil or equivalent were to be divided equally by the five parties - i.e., 200,000 MT each.
 As of March 2009, the DPRK had received 500,000 MT of heavy fuel oil and equipment and 190,000 MT of fuel equivalent assistance.
 South Korea provided the initial shipment of 50,000 metric tons of heavy fuel oil in July 2007 under Phase One of the February 2007 Six-Party agreement.
-The United States has contributed its promised share of 200,000 MT of heavy fuel oil.
+The United States contributed its promised share of 200,000 MT of heavy fuel oil.
 Russia shipped its last shipment in January 2009.
-China and South Korea have each contributed 50,000 MT of heavy fuel oil and 95,000 MT of heavy fuel oil equivalent.
-The remainder of China and South Korea's contribution is to be fuel oil equivalent.
+China and South Korea each contributed 50,000 MT of heavy fuel oil and 95,000 MT of heavy fuel oil equivalent.
+The remainder of China and South Korea's contribution was to be fuel oil equivalent.

-Japan has said it would not provide its share of energy assistance to Pyongyang until North Korea had satisfactorily resolved the issue of Japanese citizens abducted by North Korea.
-However, press reports have said that the United States was arranging for other countries such as Australia, New Zealand and European states to provide the HFO aid in its stead.
-Australia and New Zealand http://www.un.org/News/Press/docs/2006/sc8853.doc.htm
+Japan said it would not provide its share of energy assistance to Pyongyang until North Korea had satisfactorily resolved the issue of Japanese citizens abducted by North Korea.
+24 However, press reports said that the United States was arranging for other countries such as Australia, New Zealand and European states to provide the HFO aid in its stead.
+Australia and New Zealand had each reportedly agreed to donate \$10 million, approximately equal to 30,000 metric tons of heavy fuel oil.
+Japan reportedly was considering the contribution of technical assistance related to North Korea's nuclear dismantlement in the amount of 200,000 metric tons of HFO (approximately 16 billion yen or \$164 million).